-EVENTS AT THE ACROPOLIS MUSEUMWhere: Acropolis MuseumWhen: February & March 2020Why Go: See one of the world's greatest museums
+EVENTS AT THE ACROPOLIS MUSEUMWhere: Acropolis MuseumWhen: May 2020 - CLOSED UNTIL 11 APRIL 2020Why Go: See one of the world's greatest museums

 The Acropolis Museum turned 10 years old in June 2019 and has counted more than 14.5 million people through its doors during its first decade.
 Visitors can expect a full programme of fascinating exhibitions, lectures, musical interludes and the opening of the excavation area beneath the museum that was once an ancient Athenian neighbourhood. **…